-1 opportunity.

-Senator Gillibrand: Thank you.

-3 And a related issue, prevalence of sexual assault in the military still remains guite high.
-And one of the 4 5 biggest concerns this whole committee shares is the rate of retaliation; that, in fact, of all those who reported, 62 6 percent were retaliated against.
-And that's the same rate 7 8 as it was 2 years ago.
-And retaliation takes many forms.
-9 Fifty-three percent experienced social retaliation, peer-to-10 peer.
-Thirty-five percent experienced adverse 11 administrative action.
-Thirty-two percent experienced 12 professional retaliation.
-And 11 percent received 13 punishment for an infraction.
-So, arguably, more than half 14 of that retaliation is coming from their chain of command or 15 from some command structure.

-16 So, I would urge you to look very heavily at this issue 17 of retaliation, because, unfortunately, the effect of it is, 18 less survivors come forward.
-And if you have less survivors 19 coming forward, you have less cases to investigate, and you 20 will convict less rapists.

-And I want to just give you a thumbnail sketch of data that we got from one naval base.
-There were -- and this is the -- for the year of 2013 at Camp Pendleton -- there were for the year of 2013 at Camp Pendleton -- there were for the year of 2013, two court-martial charges preferred, two proceeded to trial, two convicted of sexual assault.
+- 1 opportunity. - Senator Gillibrand: Thank you. - 3 And a related issue, prevalence of sexual assault in - 4 the military still remains quite high.
+And one of the - 5 biggest concerns this whole committee shares is the rate of - 6 retaliation; that, in fact, of all those who reported, 62 - 7 percent were retaliated against.
+And that's the same rate - 8 as it was 2 years ago.
+And retaliation takes many forms. - 9 Fifty-three percent experienced social retaliation, peer-to- - 10 peer.
+Thirty-five percent experienced adverse - 11 administrative action.
+Thirty-two percent experienced - 12 professional retaliation.
+And 11 percent received - 13 punishment for an infraction.
+So, arguably, more than half - 14 of that retaliation is coming from their chain of command or - 15 from some command structure. - 16 So, I would urge you to look very heavily at this issue - of retaliation, because, unfortunately, the effect of it is, - 18 less survivors come forward.
+And if you have less survivors - 19 coming forward, you have less cases to investigate, and you - 20 will convict less rapists. - 21 And I want to just give you a thumbnail sketch of data - 22 that we got from one naval base.
+There were -- and this is - 23 the -- for the year of 2013 at Camp Pendleton -- there were - 24 15 cases considered, two court-martial charges preferred, - 25 two proceeded to trial, two convicted of sexual assault.